Cholera

 This is a Wisconsin disease surveillance category I disease:

-• Report IMMEDIATELY by TELEPHONE to the patient's local public health department upon identification of a confirmed or suspected case.
+• Report immediately by telephone to the patient's local public health department upon identification of a confirmed or suspected case.
 The local health department shall then notify the state epidemiologist immediately of any confirmed or suspected cases.
 Submit a case report within 24 hours.
 Submit a case report electronically through the Wisconsin Electronic Surveillance System (WEDSS), by mail or fax using an Acute and Communicable Disease case report F44151 (Word) or by other means.

 • Information on communicable disease reporting